 Music…gives a soul to the universe, wings to the mind, flight to the imagination, a charm to sadness, and life to everything.

-Promoting the undeniable connection between music and wellbeing is the passionate pastime of Music Teacher Deborah Cunneen who joined the Santa Sabina College staff this year.
+Promoting the undeniable connection between music and wellbeing is the passionate pastime of Music Teacher Deborah Cunneen who joined the Santa Sabina College staff in 2018.

 As Head of House Mrs Cunneen works to build resilience in Kurrawa students.
 She also teaches music to Years 7, 8, 9 and 11.
 Combining her two passions of music and pastoral care in Strathfield, she is a long way from where she grew up.

 Originally a Londoner, Mrs Cunneen was trained at the London College of Music in classical flute and singing.
 She began her adult life as a musical performer in ensembles, mostly playing chamber music.